 Studio photographers will appreciate that the Canon 1D X Mark II (unlike the P900) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 1DX Mark II and the P900 have been discontinued, but can regularly be found used on eBay.
+Both the 1DX Mark II and the P900 have been discontinued, but can regularly be found used on ebay.
 The P900 was replaced by the Nikon P950, while the 1DX Mark II was followed by the Canon 1DX Mark III.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 1D X Mark II Manual (free pdf) or the online Nikon P900 Manual.
+Further information on the features and operation of the 1DX Mark II and P900 can be found, respectively, in the Canon 1D X Mark II Manual (free pdf) or the online Nikon P900 Manual.

 So what is the bottom line?
 Which of the two cameras – the Canon 1D X Mark II or the Nikon P900 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.